What’s It Like?

 It might sound flakey but having great sex helps you conceive.
 And here’s why.
 When the female partner achieves orgasm, it causes the cervix to draw the sperm into the vagina.
 Since this suction effect helps the sperm make it quickly through the acidic environment of the vagina, it ensures that the maximum number of sperm survive and increases the chances that one will fertilize the egg.
 So why not start out with a romantic dinner and take it from there – this is the easy part of pregnancy!

-- Start a healthy diet: You probably won’t realize you are pregnant for the first few weeks, so it’s important to create a healthy environment for your baby as soon as possible.
+- Start A Healthy Diet: You probably won’t realize you are pregnant for the first few weeks, so it’s important to create a healthy environment for your baby as soon as possible.
 Following a balanced, nutritious diet will influence your baby’s health and shape their future tastes too.
 And to complement your nutrition, exercise.
 Even if you feel tired, it’s important to stay active.
 You should aim for at least 30 minutes of rigorous exercise at least three times per week.
+(Related article: Pregnancy Diet: Dos And Don’ts)

-- Pregnancy vitamins: You’ll also want to start taking a prenatal vitamin with folic acid—a B vitamin prevents brain and neural-tube birth defects.
+- Pregnancy Vitamins: You’ll also want to start taking a prenatal vitamin with folic acid—a B vitamin prevents brain and neural-tube birth defects.
 Pregnancy vitamins typically contain folic acid, vitamins B, C, D, A, iron and calcium, although they have a number of other vitamins and minerals too.
 Pregnancy vitamins work best if you start to take it before you conceive and in the early days of pregnancy.
+(Related article: Prenatal Vitamins For A Healthy Pregnancy)

-- No alcohol or smoking: Most people don’t realize it when they first become pregnant, so it’s important to get healthy right from the get go!
+- No Alcohol Or Smoking: Most people don’t realize it when they first become pregnant, so it’s important to get healthy right from the get go!
 Refrain from smoking cigarettes, drinking alcohol, taking drugs, or smoking cigarettes when you’re trying to conceive.
+(Related article: Why You Shouldn’t Drink Wine When You’re Pregnant)

 The second week of pregnancy is the time when you are the most fertile.
 Your body will ready itself for the fertilization of the egg by releasing a number of hormones that can cause physical and psychological changes to your body.
 Try and stay as healthy as possible during this time to improve your chance of conception.
 To help, your partner may want to take the key steps to keep his sperm healthy and sperm count high to maximize your chances.
 Make great love – it will also help.
 And if you don’t succeed, there’s always next month!